jackmercy/ML-webapp/README.md

-# VotingDapp
+# Shopping Cart (MEAN stack)

 This project is ...
 Idk
 ## Requirement
-Node.js version 9.11.0
+Node.js version 8.11.1
 ## Development
 # Front-end
 Run `npm run ui` for a dev server.
 Navigate to `localhost:4200/`.
 The app will automatically reload if you change any of the source files.